Liquid4All/lfm-inference/baseten/README.md

 ```

 > [!NOTE]
-> Note that Baseten endpoints expects the `Api-Key` prefix in the `Authorization` header.
+> Note that Baseten endpoints expect the `Api-Key` prefix in the `Authorization` header.